Computation of Parameter Dependent Robust Invariant Sets for LPV Models with Guaranteed Performance: Numerical Examples

-For comparison, we compute the RCI set of representational complexity (same as $\bm{\Breve{\mathcal{S}}}$) $8$ by using the method presented in \cite{ag19a}.
-The method assumes the invariance inducing controller to be linear state-feedback, we show the computed set in Fig.~\ref{fig:vander pol oscillator}.
-Furthermore, we tried to compute the maximal RCI set using the geometric approach \cite{MPT3}.
-Interestingly, the geometric approach failed to converge even after $24$ hrs, so instead, we show robust positive invariant (RPI) set corresponding to an nominal system and LQR controller with tuning matrices $Q=I$ and $R=1$.
+The closed-loop trajectories from all the vertices of the set $\bm{\Breve{\mathcal{S}}}$ are also shown in Fig.~\ref{fig:vander pol oscillator}.
+For comparison, we compute an RCI set (of a representational complexity same as $\bm{\Breve{\mathcal{S}}}$) using the method presented in \cite{ag19a}, which assumes the invariance inducing controller to be linear state-feedback.
+We show the computed set in Fig.~\ref{fig:vander pol oscillator} with green color.
+It can be seen that this set is smaller than the one generated by the proposed algorithm presented in this paper.
+The geometric approach \cite{MPT3} for computing maximal RCI set did not converge even after $24 hrs$, so instead, we show a robust positive invariant (RPI) set corresponding to an LQR controller for nominal system and tuning matrices $Q=I$ and $R=1$.
 The representational complexity of the RPI set is $50$.
-Clearly, the proposed algorithm is more advantageous, since it is able to generate visibly larger RCI sets with less representational complexity.
+Clearly, the proposed algorithm is more advantageous here since it can generate visibly larger RCI sets of low complexity.